Logical Grouping & Precedence

 Parser Intervention

-combinations purely based on logical principles driven by the user, may not always work as expected.
+CSS Selectors are quite basic in nature, and thus attempting 'unique' AND/OR combinations purely based on logical principles driven by the user, may not always work as expected.
 The parser will intervene and group expressions based on the logical operator precedence.
 In a way, the parser will always try to ensure that the query is valid and can be parsed correctly in accordance with W3C standards.

 Extending from the above example, here's an example to illustrate parser intervention: